Harasisco/Dockerize_Python_djangoApp/README.md

 ```
 ## Customization

 Feel free to customize the Django web app and the Docker configuration to suit your needs.
-You can modify the source code in the ```  ``` file and update the Dockerfile as necessary.
+You can modify the HTML view in the ``` Dockerize_Python_djangoApp/mysite/hello_world/templates/hello_world.html ``` file.